loyada/typedpy/docs/fields.rst

 .. autoclass:: HostName

+.. class:: EmailAddress

-EmailAddress - an email address
+            String of an email address

 Collections